 Crowley said that was not the purpose but to help establish Gentle’s qualification for a public defender.
 Crowley determined that Gentle, who is unemployed, qualifies and appointed the Jefferson County Public Defender’s Office who could the case over to other attorneys in the future.

 In Idaho, first-degree murder is punishable by death.
 Prosecutors have 60-days from when a defendant enters a plea to declare their intent or no intent to seek the death penalty.
 If death is on the table, then a death penalty certified attorney must be on the case.
 The Jefferson County Public Defender’s Office is not among those able to represent in such cases.

-It is not exactly clear as to why Gentle allegedly killed Sorenson.
-Court documents indicate that Gentle, Sorenson and a witness were smoking marijuana in the hours leading up to Sorenson’s death.
-At around 2 a.m., Jefferson County Sheriff deputies were called to the home and found Sorenson’s body.
+It is not exactly clear as to why Gentle allegedly killed Sorensen.
+Court documents indicate that Gentle, Sorensen and a witness were smoking marijuana in the hours leading up to Sorensen’s death.
+At around 2 a.m., Jefferson County Sheriff deputies were called to the home and found Sorensen’s body.